ipa320/RosTooling/docu/IntrospectionNode.md

-## Create a ROS model from a deployed robot using our introspection at runtime tool
+## Create a ROS model from a deployed robot using our introspection at runtime tool (for ROS 2 systems)

 Please be sure that the tool is installed and your workspace setup, see the [installation guide](../README.md) for further details.